How to Watch Calorie Counts When You Eat Out

 If you were hoping to learn the calorie count for the pepperoni pizza on the menu at one of New York City’s chain pizzerias next week, you might be out of luck.

-"It’s surprising and unfortunate that FDA would spend time and money trying to block New York City’s calorie count law," says Bell, "when the FDA still hasn't fulfilled its responsibility to implement the federal law requiring calorie count menu labeling in all 50 states."
+“It’s surprising and unfortunate that the FDA would spend time and money trying to block New York City’s calorie count law when the FDA still hasn’t fulfilled its responsibility to implement the federal law requiring calorie count menu labeling in all 50 states,” Bell says.

-In a statement issued yesterday by the NYC Department of Health and Mental Hygiene, health commissioner Mary T. Bassett expressed disappointment in the agency's interest in opposing the NYC rule.
+In a statement (PDF) issued yesterday by the New York City Department of Health and Mental Hygiene, health commissioner Mary T. Bassett expressed disappointment in the agency’s interest in opposing the rule.

 Here’s what you need to know about how the FDA’s decision will affect you, and what you can do right now to make healthy choices when eating out.